Social Sciences Teacher - 2022-2023

 - Teaching Certification in Washington or another US state (with a pathway to Washington State certification)

 - Bachelor’s Degree (a Master’s Degree in Education is preferred, but not required)

 - Teaching experience in your subject preferred, but not required

 - You want to be a world-class project-based learning teacher

 - You thrive while collaborating and are excited to work with mission-aligned, high-performing colleagues.
 You find positivity in shared successes.

-- You’re excited to teach Summit’s common curriculum and assessment system, which was designed for teachers and by teachers in partnership with learning scientists.
+- You’re excited to teach Summit’s common curriculum and assessment system, which was designed for teachers and by teachers in collaboration with learning scientists.

-- You’re eager to engage in professional development and be developed as a practitioner in a network that is committed to continuous improvement.
+- You’re excited to grow and be developed as a practitioner in a network that is committed to continuous improvement.